-With a little prior knowledge it doesn’t have to be this way and, in somewhat of a continuation from a short presentation I wrote last year, this series of posts aims to explore the main facets of Chinese culture with the aim of providing an overview of the key differences between east and west that one can expect to encounter and how they can be dealt with; Chinese culture in a nutshell if you like!
+With a little prior knowledge, it doesn’t have to be this way and, in somewhat of a continuation of a short presentation I wrote last year, this series of posts aims to explore the main facets of Chinese culture with the aim of providing an overview of the key differences between east and west that one can expect to encounter and how they can be dealt with; Chinese culture in a nutshell if you like!

-Over the next three weeks we’ll take a high-level look at Chinese history, language, society, education, food, core concepts in thinking, and key differences with practical tips and advice to help.
-Hopefully by the end of it you’ll have a clearer grasp of the essentials which should go some way to lessen the impact of culture shock for those new to China and perhaps shed some new light for those already here.
-In addition I hope to get your feedback and make improvements as there are bound to be differences of opinion or interpretation.
+Over the next three weeks, we’ll take a high-level look at Chinese history, language, society, education, food, core concepts in thinking, and key differences with practical tips and advice to help.
+Hopefully, by the end of it, you’ll have a clearer grasp of the essentials which should go some way to lessen the impact of culture shock for those new to China and perhaps shed some new light for those already here.
+In addition, I hope to get your feedback and make improvements as there are bound to be differences of opinion or interpretation.

-So without further ado we begin with a bit of background…
+So without further ado, we begin with a bit of background…

 To understand China first you have to know a little about its history.
 China is one of the world’s oldest civilisations dating back more than five millennia and was ruled by successive dynasties until 1912.
 During this time many great discoveries in the fields of science and technology were made including the inventions of paper, printing, gunpowder, and the compass.
 This period also saw the construction of many landmarks such as the Great Wall which stretches over 4000 miles.
-After a period of foreign occupation and civil war the Communist Party of China (CPC) led by Mao Zedong gained control of mainland China in 1949 and established the People’s Republic of China (PRC).
+After a period of foreign occupation and civil war, the Communist Party of China (CPC) led by Mao Zedong gained control of mainland China in 1949 and established the People’s Republic of China (PRC).